184.108.40.206 SpB when partner is unable to provide support

 - the partner is likely to be imprisoned or held on remand for more than 14 days, and

-- the dependant partner has dependant children.
+- the dependent partner has dependent children.

 The person should lodge the PP claim promptly as SpB cannot be paid when another pension or benefit is payable.
 The following table explains the possibilities when PP should be claimed: